Petrovice (Bruntál District)

 Petrovice (Petersdorf) is a municipality and village in Bruntál District in the Moravian-Silesian Region of the Czech Republic.
 It has about 100 inhabitants.
 The village is well preserved and is protected as a village monument zone.

 Etymology

 The name is derived from the personal name Petr.
-He was probably the leader of the colonizers who came here in the 13th century.
+He was probably the leader of the colonisers who came here in the 13th century.

 Geography

 Petrovice is located about 27 km north of Bruntál and 70 km north of Ostrava.
-The municipality is located on the border with Poland in the Osoblažsko microregion.
+The municipality is located in the Osoblažsko microregion on the border with Poland.

 Petrovice lies in the Zlatohorská Highlands.
 The highest points are the slopes of Biskupská hora (at 872 m above sea level) in the northern part, and the peaks of Kutný vrch (869 m) and Solná hora (868 m) on the southern municipal border.
 The built-up area is located in the valley of the Osoblaha River, which originates in the territory of Petrovice.